Research Updated Medically Reviewed 7 min read

 Chemotherapy

 Standard first-line chemotherapy for pleural mesothelioma is pemetrexed combined with cisplatin or carboplatin.
-This regimen produces a response rate of approximately 41% and a median overall survival of 12 to 14 months.
+The EMPHACIS trial that established this regimen reported a response rate of approximately 41% and a median overall survival of about 12 months.
+CheckMate 743’s chemotherapy control arm reached 14.1 months.

 Before immunotherapy became available in 2020, this was the only approved systemic treatment.
 It remains part of the standard of care, either alone or combined with immunotherapy.